 The <Responsivity> tag is a container for a list of normalized instrument response values.
-This tag is present for whole-slide FL images from the Mantra, legacy Vectra 3 system,

-PhenoImager HT, or Fusion and unmixed FL multispectral images originating from the legacy Vectra 3 system and PhenoImager HT.
+This tag is present for whole-slide FL images from Vectra Polaris and unmixed FL multispectral images originating from Vectra 3 and Vectra Polaris.

 For whole-slide images, the <Responsivity> tag will contain one <Filter> tag.
-The < Filter> tag contents will be different for each image within the TIFF file, reflecting the filter used to take the image.
+The <Filter> tag contents will be different for each image within the TIFF file, reflecting the filter used to take the image.